 For this 2020 Plan, additional research was undertaken to address feedback from the CRCP Secretariat.
 Input was sought from numerous stakeholders, including new, existing, and past Chairholders, and members of the four designated groups, as described in more detail below.
 Careful attention has been devoted to the CRCP’s best practices and feedback through the review process.
 This information, in conjunction with the employment systems review, comparative review, and environmental scans, resulted in the development of the five goals articulated in this Plan.

 Review of the EDI Action Plan

 CRCs are faculty members at Brock University, therefore the Provost is ultimately responsible for ensuring the proper handling of equity and any resulting disputes and grievances.
 Any questions, concerns, or disputes related to equity and the CRCP will be managed by the Office of the Provost and Vice-President, Academic, as per the BUFA Collective Agreement.
-In October 2018, Dr. Greg Finn was appointed to this position on an interim basis:
+Dr. Lynn Wells took up the position of Provost and Vice President, Academic as of July 1, 2020.